AlignGemini: Generalizable AI-Generated Image Detection Through Task-Model Alignment: Experiments

-\strut \textbf{Q1. } \text{Does AlignGemini achieve stronger generalization? } \paragraph{Comparison on five in-the-wild benchmarks.} Table~\ref{tab:compare-in-the-wild} reports the performance on five in-the-wild benchmarks\footnote{Results on CO-SPY-Bench/in-the-wild may differ from those reported in the original papers because the full in-the-wild set is not publicly available due to licensing restrictions; our evaluation is conducted on the subset provided by the CO-SPY authors.}.
+\paragraph{Comparison on Five In-The-Wild Benchmarks.} Table~\ref{tab:compare-in-the-wild} reports the performance on five in-the-wild benchmarks\footnote{Results on CO-SPY-Bench/in-the-wild may differ from those reported in the original papers because the full in-the-wild set is not publicly available due to licensing restrictions; our evaluation is conducted on the subset provided by the CO-SPY authors.}.
 These benchmarks consist of Internet-sourced images generated by unknown models and processed with unknown pipelines, placing them out of distribution for all detectors and providing a faithful test of real-world generalization.
-In this challenging regime, most baselines achieve accuracies below 70, underscoring the difficulty. \ours consistently surpasses all baselines, improving accuracy by \textbf{+9.5}, demonstrating its superior generalization.
+In this challenging regime, most baselines achieve accuracies below 70, underscoring the difficulty.
+AlignGemini consistently surpasses all baselines, improving accuracy by \textbf{+9.5}, demonstrating its superior generalization.

-\paragraph{Comparison on AIGI-Now Benchmark.} Table~\ref{tab:compare-aiginow} compares detectors on \textbf{AIGI-Now}, a benchmark designed to assess both pixel-level and semantic detection of images from the latest generators.
-Existing detectors show poor pixel-level generalization: only DRCT and CO-SPY exceed 80 accuracy, while most baselines exhibit severe degradation.
-In contrast, \ours improves pixel accuracy by \textbf{+11.9}, demonstrating strong generalization to modern generators' pixel cues.
-Notably, this gain is not attributable to domain overlap, as \ours is trained solely on heavily post-processed GPT\mbox{-}4o images and SD2.1 VAE that are out-of-domain w.r.t.
-AIGI-Now.
-For semantic detection, almost all detectors fail to capture semantic flaws, with average accuracies below 70, whereas \ours achieves a non-trivial accuracy of \textbf{93.4}.
-Together, these results show that existing detectors are fragile under aggressive post-processing and often miss evident semantic flaws, whereas \ours leverages complementary cues to achieve stronger generalization.
+\paragraph{Comparison on AIGI-Now and Three Self-Synthesized Benchmarks.} Table~\ref{tab:compare-aiginow} and Table~\ref{tab:compare-self-synthesized} compare detectors on AIGI-Now, GenImage, DRCT-2M, and AIGCDetectBenchmark.
+Results on AIGI-Now reveal that most existing detectors exhibit limited pixel-level generalization to modern image generators: only DRCT and CO-SPY achieve balanced accuracies above 80\%.
+In contrast, AlignGemini improves pixel-level accuracy by \textbf{+11.9}, demonstrating substantially stronger generalization.
+For semantic detection, nearly all baselines fail to identify semantic inconsistencies, yielding average accuracies below 70\%, whereas AlignGemini achieves a markedly higher accuracy of \textbf{93.4}.
+AlignGemini also achieves the highest average accuracy across three self-synthesized benchmarks.
+Overall, these results indicate that prior detectors are largely insensitive to semantic cues, while AlignGemini achieves strong generalization across both semantic and pixel-level subtasks.

-\paragraph{Comparison on three self-synthesized benchmarks.} Table~\ref{tab:compare-self-synthesized} summarizes the results on three self-synthesized benchmarks, with per-benchmark details reported in Tables~\ref{tab:compare-genimage}--\ref{tab:compare-drct}.
-GenImage and DRCT-2M are dominated by diffusion-based images, whereas AIGCDetectBenchmark primarily contains GAN-generated images.
-Across these benchmarks, \ours outperforms competing methods in terms of average accuracy.
-Notably, its superior performance on AIGCDetectBenchmark, achieved without using any GAN-generated images during training, demonstrates strong cross-architecture generalization.